w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 This acts as a container for funds but has no actual power over them due to a lack of a corresponding key pair.
-Given the multi-chain property of the ecosystem, such address can be mirrored to all parachains so that each parachain has its own treasury.
+Given the multi-chain property of the ecosystem, such address can be mirrored to all parachains so that each parachain has its treasury.
 At the time of writing, on Subscan the treasury address has assets or on-chain data on 29 networks.

-Different type of system accounts also include:
+Different types of system accounts also include:

 - `py/cfund` for crowdloans